A Survey on Time-Series Pre-Trained Models

 \textbf{Summary} {\;} DAE-based TS-PTMs add noise or masks to the original time series for pre-training, and have recently been gaining attention compared to autoencoder-based PTMs.
 Using DAE to study PTMs~\cite{he2021masked} demonstrates the potential of denoising strategies in pre-training.
 However, designing DAE-based PTMs applicable to time series is still in the exploratory stage.
-Meanwhile, Transformer-based PTMs inherit the advantages of unsupervised training from the denoising strategy and have achieved good pre-training results in NLP in recent years~\cite{song2019mass, kalyan2021ammus}.
-Nevertheless, existing Transformer-based TS-PTMs mainly focus on the time series classification task, and their performance on other downstream tasks has not been fully explored.
+Meanwhile, Transformer-based PTMs inherit the advantages of unsupervised training from the denoising strategy and have achieved good pre-training results in NLP in recent years~\cite{kalyan2021ammus}.
+Nevertheless, existing Transformer-based TS-PTMs mainly focus on the time series classification and forecasting tasks, and their performance on other downstream tasks warrants further exploration.
 At the same time, the time series of different domains may vary widely, resulting in poor model transferability across different domain datasets.
-Therefore, how to design reconstruction-based unsupervised learning mechanisms~(i.e, mask and predict) applicable to different domains of time series is a challenge for studying TS-PTMs.
+Therefore, how to design reconstruction-based unsupervised learning mechanisms~(i.e, mask and predict) applicable to different domains is a challenge for studying TS-PTMs.